lake-wg/authz/draft-selander-ace-ake-authz.md

 ~~~~~~~~~~~
 Voucher_Request = [
-    PK_A:            bstr,
+    PK_V:            bstr,
     G_X:             bstr,
     CC:              bstr,
     CIPHERTEXT_RQ:   bstr
 ]
 ~~~~~~~~~~~

-where the parameters are defined in {{p-as}}.
+where the parameters are defined in {{u-w}}.

 ### Voucher Response

-The authorization server decrypts the identity of the device and looks up its certificate, Cert(PK_D).
+The authorization server decrypts the identity of the device and looks up its certificate, Cert(PK_U).
 The authorization server sends the voucher response to the authenticator.
 The Voucher_Response SHALL be a CBOR array as defined below:

 ~~~~~~~~~~~
 Voucher_Response = [
-    CERT_PK_D:      bstr,
+    CERT_PK_U:      bstr,
     Voucher:        bstr
 ]
 ~~~~~~~~~~~

 where

-* CERT_PK_D is the device certificate of the public key PK_D, issued by a trusted third party, intended to be verified by the authenticator.
+* CERT_PK_U is the device certificate of the public key PK_U, issued by a trusted third party, intended to be verified by the authenticator.
 The format of this certificate is out of scope.
-* Voucher is defined in {{p-as}}
+* Voucher is defined in {{u-w}}

-TODO: The voucher response may contain a "Voucher-info" field as an alternative to make the Voucher a CBOR Map (see {{p-as}})
+TODO: The voucher response may contain a "Voucher-info" field as an alternative to make the Voucher a CBOR Map (see {{u-w}})

 # Security Considerations  {#sec-cons}

 TODO: Identity protection of device

-TODO: How can the authorization server attest the received PK_A?
+TODO: How can the authorization server attest the received PK_V?

 TODO: Use of G_X as ephemeral key between device and authenticator, and between device and authorization server